TplusA/TAPSwitch/README.md

 is allowed to take the audio device, _inactive_ otherwise.
 If _tapswitch_ tells an audio player to deactivate via D-Bus method invocation, then the player _must_ release the audio device before the method invocation returns.
-If _tapswitch_ tells an audio player to active, then it is allowed (not required) to use the audio device.
+If _tapswitch_ tells an audio player to activate, then it is allowed (but not required) to use the audio device.

 A D-Bus signal is emitted after a player has registered.